GoogleContainerTools/kpt-functions-sdk/docs/develop.md

 npm test
 ```

-## Build and push Docker image
+## Build and push container images

-With your working function in-hand, it's time to package your function into an executable docker
+With your working function in-hand, it's time to package your function into an executable container
 image.

 `docker build` also requires authentication to GitHub, via the aforementioned credentials: